Kongduino/RadioLib/README.md

 I (ie [Kongduino](https://github.com/Kongduino)) am adding proper LoRa-based RNG for LoRa-based products.
 For now, it's available for:

 * SX127X (EOL line of LoRa modems)
+* RF69 -- Code is almost identical to SX127x: it extracts LSB from RSSI and applies a von Neumann extractor.
-* SX126x (Current range, but could become EOL, or at least deprecated)
+* SX126x (Current range, but could become EOL, or at least deprecated) The code differs a little from the modules above, as the SX126x "pre-bakes" random numbers.

 Work derived from my [LoRandom](https://github.com/Kongduino/LoRandom) [series](https://github.com/Kongduino/Sx1262LoRandom).